QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Experiments

 \textbf{Experiment Protocols.} The main goal of the model-level experiments is to evaluate the performance of our PTQ process described in Section~\ref{sec:calibration_framework}.
 To assess the effectiveness of our method in recovering spatial features, we exclude the compressor module in the cooperative perception model, which will be analyzed separately in the system-level experiments presented in Section~\ref{sec:system_experiments}.

-\textbf{Datasets.} QuantV2X is evaluated with two real-world datasets, namely DAIR-V2X~\citep{yu2022dair} and V2X-Real~\citep{xiang2024v2x}, and one simulation dataset OPV2V~\citep{xu2022opv2v}.
+\textbf{Datasets.} QuantV2X is evaluated with two real-world datasets, namely DAIR-V2X~\cite{yu2022dair} and V2X-Real~\cite{xiang2024v2x}, and one simulation dataset OPV2V~\cite{xu2022opv2v}.
 DAIR-V2X exhibits one vehicle and one infrastructure, both equipped with a LiDAR with different channel numbers and a $1920\times1080$ camera.
 V2X-Real is a large-scale, real-world V2X dataset that encompasses all V2X collaboration modes with two vehicles and two roadside units.
-Following previous protocols~\citep{HEAL, v2xrealo, xiang2024v2x}, the evaluation metric is presented as Average Precision (AP) with different intersection-over-union (IoU) thresholds.
-Additional evaluations are presented in the supplementary materials.
+Following previous protocols~\cite{HEAL, v2xrealo, xiang2024v2x}, the evaluation metric is presented as Average Precision (AP) with different intersection-over-union (IoU) thresholds.
+Additional evaluations on other datasets are presented in the Appendix~\ref{sec:appendix_model_experiments}.

-\textbf{Implementation Details.} We follow~\citep{HEAL} and define the following notations for different agent modalities. $\mathbf{L_P}$ denotes an agent with LiDAR sensor using the PointPillar~\citep{lang2019pointpillars} backbone, and $\mathbf{L_S}$ denotes an agent with LiDAR sensor using the SECOND~\citep{second} backbone. $\mathbf{C_R}$ denotes a camera-based agent with Lift-Splat-Shoot~\citep{philion2020lift} projection deployed and a ResNet50 model as the image encoder.
-Pyramid Fusion~\citep{HEAL} is the main intermediate fusion method for our experiments, as it has the best perception performance and fastest inference time.
+\textbf{Implementation Details.} We follow~\cite{HEAL} and define the following notations for different agent modalities. $\mathbf{L_P}$ denotes an agent with LiDAR sensor using the PointPillar~\cite{lang2019pointpillars} backbone, and $\mathbf{L_S}$ denotes an agent with LiDAR sensor using the SECOND~\cite{second} backbone. $\mathbf{C_R}$ denotes a camera-based agent with Lift-Splat-Shoot~\cite{philion2020lift} projection deployed and a ResNet50 model as the image encoder.
+Pyramid Fusion~\cite{HEAL} is the main intermediate fusion method for our experiments, as it has the best perception performance and fastest inference time.
 All experiments are calibrated using 0.5\% of the original training data.
-Additional experiments on calibration settings are presented in the supplementary materials.
+Additional experiments on ablation study of calibration settings and comparisons with other SOTA methods~\cite{liu2022pdquant, zhou2024lidarptq} are presented in the Appendix~\ref{sec:appendix_model_experiments}.